We provide 1 free consultation per week, either in-person, online, or via email submission, for all CGU students

 Submit your paper through our scheduler and receive comments from a Consultant via email.
 This service is particularly helpful for addressing global organizational and structural concerns in your paper; it is less helpful for sentence-by-sentence suggestions.
 Our Consultants will not copyedit your work for you, but they will point out recurring stylistic and grammatical issues and offer advice on how to fix them.

-Papers up to 15 double-spaced pages take up to 2 business days.
-Papers between 16-50 (maximum) double-spaced pages take 7 days.
+Papers up to 15 (double-spaced, 1 column, 12-point type, 1-inch margins) pages take up to 3 business days.
+Papers between 16-50 (double-spaced, 1 column, 12-point type, 1-inch margins) pages take 7 business days.
+We do not accept papers longer than 50 pages.
 Submitted papers are distributed to our Consultants at the end of each day; the Writing Center is closed on weekends, so papers received between the end of business on Friday and the start of business on Monday will not go out until Monday evening.

 Once you are logged into our online scheduling system, simply select from the menu at the top the calendar called "Email Submission."
 Make an "appointment" with the resource "*Email Submission"; the time does not matter; it is solely a placeholder used for administrative purposes.
 Selecting any available white square will result in your paper being distributed at the same time.

 We also provide free workshops through the semester, dissertation writing support, as well as special class presentations on request.
 In addition, the Writing Center has a Resource Library of books and handouts.